Mt Everest has become a graveyard for adventurers

 His son Tanner Cash told NBC the family were comforted he died chasing his dreams.

-"The last message he sent to me personally was, 'I'm so blessed to be on the mountain I have read about for 40 years!'" he said.
+"The last message he sent to me personally was, 'I'm so blessed to be on the mountain I have read about for 40 years!'."

 He also sent a final message to his wife, Monette.

-"I just wanted to tell you how much I love you and how much I appreciate you supporting my dreams,'' the message said.
+"I just wanted to tell you how much I love you and how much I appreciate you supporting my dreams."

 Cash was aware how dangerous climbing was.
 On a previous journey, he lost parts of multiple fingers on his right hand due to frostbite.